ketdoannguyen/android-florist-app/README.md

 # android-florist-app

-Florist application on android application using Kotlin programming language and Firebase database
+Florist application on android application using Kotlin programming language and Firebase database.